-In this article you’ll learn about traditional and Roth IRA contribution limits, IRA contribution deadlines, and how to correct an excess IRA contribution so it costs you as little as possible.
-(If you’re interested in learning more about all the different types of retirement accounts that can help you accumulate an impressive nest egg, be sure to read my new book, Money Girl’s Smart Moves to Grow Rich.)
+In this article, you’ll learn about traditional and Roth IRA contribution limits, IRA contribution deadlines, and how to correct an excess IRA contribution so it costs you as little as possible.
+Keep in mind, different types of retirement accounts may have different rules.
+So it’s important to regularly review your contributions.

 When Is the IRA Contribution Deadline?

 The deadline to contribute funds to an IRA is the tax deadline following the calendar year.
 In most years, the tax filing deadline is April 15th, or the first weekday after the 15th if the 15th falls on a weekend or holiday.